-Adapting to a far shorter course and a pronounced drop in green speeds will be a challenge for those who have jetted directly over from the United States - we shall see of course, however Ernie Els proved that the jet lag and fatigue can indeed be overcome as he won the 2013 renewal in Munich after finishing 4th at Merion and Henrik Stenson finished runner-up last year after returning from a top-30 finish at Chambers Bay before winning in Cologne 12 months ago after withdrawing on the Friday at Oakmont when staring a missed cut in the face.
+Adapting to a far shorter course and a pronounced drop in green speeds will be a challenge for those who have jetted directly over from the United States - we shall see of course, however Ernie Els proved that the jet lag and fatigue can indeed be overcome as he won the 2013 renewal here in Munich after finishing 4th at Merion, plus Henrik Stenson finished runner-up in 2015 after returning from a top-30 finish at Chambers Bay before winning in Cologne 12 months ago after withdrawing on the Friday at Oakmont when staring a missed cut in the face.

-Over on the PGA Tour, Steve Bamford previews the Quicken Loans National - you can read his thought on that event here.
+Over on the PGA Tour, Steve Bamford previews the Travelers Championship - you can read his thoughts on that event here.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.